kanataidarov/teams_voicein_backend/README.md

 ## Generate Protobuf and gRPC definitions (optional)

-In case of API changes (`*.proto` files in `apis` directory), you may regenerate Protobuf and gRPC definitions by simply running the following script:
+In case of API changes (`*.proto` files in `apis` directory), you may regenerate Protobuf and gRPC definitions by running the following script:

 ```
-./sh/generate_protobuf.sh
+./sh/generate_tinkoff_protos.sh
 ```